ibm-cloud-architecture/ibm-security-workshop/docs/IKSSecurityCapabilities/README.md

 ![createExemptionVA](createExemptionVA.png)

 11. Once you create the exemption, go back to your issue.
-Since we added the exemption, it shows **OK to Deploy**.
+Since we added the exemption, and there are no more issues it shows **OK to Deploy**.

 ![oktodeployVAexemption](oktodeployVAexemption.png)